dzsoldado/dzsoldado/README.md

   🔭 Mainly coding in: `.html, .css, .js, .ts, .py`. <br />
   ❤️ Loves Open Source. <br />
   🌱 Learning more about web development. <br />
-  💬 Ready to talk about Programming, Video Games or anything about computers. <br />
+  💬 Ready to talk about Programming, Video Games, or anything about computers. <br />
 </p>
 </td>